walles/barnklocka2/README.md

 * Test it on somebody
 * ...
 * Consider reenabling `avoid_print` in `analysis_options.yaml`
+* Adapt clock and everything else to dark theme / light theme

 ### DONE
 * Set a random time on startup